MicrosoftDocs/Devices-docs/surface/surface-driver-firmware-lifecycle-support.md

 | Surface Laptop Go                  | 10/13/2020   | 10/13/2024            |

-**References:** 1.
-Indicates devices with a previously declared end of firmware/driver servicing support date.
+ **1.** *Indicates devices with a previously declared end of firmware/driver servicing support date.*

 ## Learn more